2022 tax tables

 Source: IRS

-If it’s your first-time filing income taxes, there are some things to keep in mind:
+If it’s your first time filing income taxes , keep the following in mind:

 The basics